chadfurman/chadfurman.github.io/_posts/2018-8-5-How-GraphQL-Saved-My-Project.markdown

 **Counter**: That said, Relay Modern provides a very beautiful client-side state management system complete with a caching layer.
 It does not have to request the same query when you navigate between pages of your SPA because it already has all the data it needs in the client-side cache.

 #### **4. Against: GraphQL does not scale / neglects the problems of the distributed system**
 **Counter**: A GraphQL API can serve as a consistent gateway to microservices.
 Alternatively, everytime you change the microservice API then all of your clients have to be updated.
-See here for more discussion: https://stackoverflow.com/questions/38071714/graphql-and-microservice-architecture#38079681
+[More discussion on StackOverflow](https://stackoverflow.com/questions/38071714/graphql-and-microservice-architecture#38079681)

 Also, if you are talking about requests per second, see the response above to the notion that [GraphQL is not performant](#against-graphql-is-not-performant) (i.e. upwards of 1500 RPS on a single server is not too shabby)